nyxtom/nyxtom.github.io/_posts/2020-10-10-books-wgpu.md

 }
 ```

 In the above vertex shader example, we are making use of two reserved variables **gl_Position** and **gl_VertexIndex**.
 There are other global variables such as **gl_InstanceIndex**.
 In a later section, when we discuss [wgpu::Buffer](https://docs.rs/wgpu/0.6.0/wgpu/struct.Buffer.html) we will get into how attributes are defined and how a [wgpu::VertexAttributeDescriptor](https://docs.rs/wgpu/0.6.0/wgpu/struct.VertexAttributeDescriptor.html) instructs the pipeline how to get buffer data into the vertex stage.
-In the above example, however, we are defining the vertices as a constant triangle that goes beyond the bounds of the initial viewport.
+In the above example, however, we are defining the vertices as a constant triangle constructed from 3 vec2 positions.
 We can call the **draw** function to indicate we would like all 3 of these vertices and 1 instance to be passed through the vertex stage.
 The vertex shader will be executed for each vertex index and for each instance of those vertices.

 ```rust
 render_pass.draw(0..3, 0..1);